-In this post you’re going to learn how to access the index
+In this post you’re going to learn how to get the index with ngFor in Angular.

 , count